top of page

 Below, find a list of mezcal distilleries, every one unique in its own right - some serving meals, others colorful representations of Oaxacan agriculture.
 Most showcase the original method of making mezcal, with horse or donkey driven spindles that grind cooked agave.
 The agave moves on to vats where it is fermented and distilled.
 I'll share a bit about this process below as well.

 If you have a car, this journey will be very easy - just make sure you have a designated driver!
+(Learn more about driving in Oaxaca and other Oaxaca travel tips here).
 Otherwise, I've also provided numerous tour options that will take all the guess work out.

 For more about mezcal in general, visit my separate post here.
 At the link, learn more about the mezcal making process and the famous process of making pechuga mezcal, which features raw turkey breast and vegetables boiled over the distillation vats.
 You'll also get a behind the scenes look at making this special pechuga...with crab and oysters!